Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Conclusion

 \section{Conclusion}

-Uncovering the reasons behind human label variation is crucial for a deeper understanding of NLI.
-Our study extends a prior explanation-driven analysis, \taxonomy{}, to two English datasets, enabling the examination of both within-label and label variation.
-By jointly analyzing NLI labels, explanation categories, and explanation texts across annotators, we identify behavioral and reasoning patterns that are invisible in label distributions.
-Our quantitative and qualitative results show that explanation categories align better with explanation similarity than labels alone, highlighting the value of underlying reasoning paths over surface label agreement.
+Understanding why annotators diverge is key to interpreting NLI labels.
+We extend \taxonomy{} to two NLI datasets with free-text explanations and jointly analyze within-label and cross-annotator label variation.
+By combining labels, taxonomy categories, and explanation texts, we uncover reasoning patterns that label distributions do not capture.
+Across analyses, taxonomy categories track explanation-text similarity more closely than labels, emphasizing reasoning paths over surface label agreement.

-Our analysis shows that NLI labels and even their distribution across annotators can obscure important information about how interpretations are formed.
-To truly understand annotation decisions, labels must be complemented by ecologically valid explanations.
-The ideal form of such explanations is still open to debate: structured formats may facilitate processing and modeling, but free-text explanations offer something uniquely valuable.
-They provide a transparent window into the reasoning processes behind individual decisions, revealing how different interpretations can emerge from the same input.
-Despite their variability, free-text explanations consistently capture the assumptions and inferential steps annotators naturally rely on when interpreting premises and hypotheses.
+Our results suggest three broader implications.
+First, NLI explanations differ in what they ground the decision on, and these differences correlate with how often annotators agree or disagree.
+Second, agreement in reasoning type is more predictive of label agreement than shared labels are of reasoning-type agreement, indicating that reasoning provides a key trace of variation.
+Third, annotators exhibit distinct reasoning profiles, which can lead to divergent labels on the same instances.
+These findings motivate future NLI work to explicitly track reasoning categories during dataset construction (e.g., which categories appear and which ones tend to trigger disagreement) and to use reasoning categories to stratify evaluation sets, offering a more diagnostic view of where models succeed or fail.

+More broadly, labels and even aggregated label distributions can hide how annotators arrive at their interpretations.
+Complementing labels with explanations provides a clearer window into patterns of agreement and disagreement among annotators.
+While the ideal explanation format remains open, free-text explanations retain a unique advantage in revealing how different interpretations can emerge from the same input.

-Future work can extend the taxonomy to allow multiple reasoning strategies on one explanation to capture the interaction between explanation categories.
-Modeling annotator backgrounds, such as linguistic expertise, cultural knowledge, or prior interpretive biases, may further uncover systematic sources of disagreement.
-Integrating our framework with explanation generation models could improve both the quality and evaluation of model rationales.
-Finally, applying this approach to other domains, such as commonsense reasoning or dialogue, would test its generality and reveal new patterns of human explanatory behavior.
+Future work can extend \taxonomy{} to allow multiple reasoning strategies per explanation, capturing more interactions.
+Modeling annotator backgrounds may further reveal systematic sources of disagreement.
+Finally, integrating this framework with explanation generation could improve the quality and evaluation of model rationales, and applying it to other domains would test its generality.
+Annotations and analysis are publicly available at \href{https://github.com/mainlp/LiTEx-NLI-extension}{https://github.com/mainlp/LiTEx-NLI-extension}.